oracle/tribuo/docs/FAQs.md

 ### Why is it called Tribuo?

-It's from the latin to assign or apportion, and it's a prediction system for assigning outputs to examples.
-Plus we know a latin teacher, and we'd like to keep them employed.
+"Tribuo" comes from the Latin for "to assign" or "apportion", which makes sense since Tribuo is a prediction system for assigning outputs to examples.
+ Plus we know a Latin teacher, and we'd like to keep her employed.

 ### When did the project start?

-The initial version of Tribuo was written in 2016 with the internal v1.0 release in the fall of 2016.
+The initial version of Tribuo was written in 2016 with the internal v1.0 was released in the fall of 2016.
 The first open source release was v4.0, released in July 2020.
-Tribuo was designed after the Machine Learning Research Group in [Oracle Labs](https://labs.oracle.com) had written several text classification projects in Java, and realised the need for a good single node ML framework on the JVM.
+Tribuo was designed after the Machine Learning Research Group in
+[Oracle Labs](https://labs.oracle.com) had written several text classification projects in Java and realised the need for a good single node ML framework on the JVM.

 ### What's it being used for?

-We have several internal groups at Oracle building ML features using Tribuo, many focused around it's text classification and sequence prediction features.
+Several internal groups at Oracle are using Tribuo to build ML features, many focused around it's text classification and sequence prediction features.
 We're releasing it to the wider Java community to help build the ML ecosystem on the Java platform.